-- (1) Represents commitments to purchase land and improvements, if applicable, and to develop, re-develop, renovate or expand seniors housing and skilled nursing properties. - (2) Additionally, during the six months ended June 30, 2022, we purchased four skilled nursing centers in Texas and leased these properties under a 10-year lease with an existing operator.
-The lease provides either an earn-out payment up to \$3,000 or a purchase option but not both.
+- (1) Represents commitments to purchase land and improvements, if applicable, and to develop, re-develop, renovate or expand seniors housing and skilled nursing properties. - (2) Includes an earn-out payment of up to \$3,000 to an operator under a master lease on four skilled nursing centers in Texas which were acquired during the nine months ended September 30, 2022.
+The master lease provides either an earn-out payment up to \$3,000 or a purchase option.
 The earn-out payment is available, contingent on achieving certain thresholds per the lease, beginning at the end of the second lease year through the end of the fifth lease year.
-If neither option is elected within the timeframe defined in the lease, both elections are terminated.
-For more information regarding the purchase option see Footnote 2. - (3) Represents \$14,507 of commitments for the expansion, renovation and working capital related to seniors housing and skilled nursing properties securing the mortgage loans and \$18,000 of commitments which are contingent upon the borrower achieving certain coverage ratios.
+If neither option is elected within the timeframe defined in the lease, both elections are terminated. - (3) Represents \$14,507 of commitments for the expansion, renovation and working capital related to seniors housing and skilled nursing properties securing the mortgage loans and \$18,000 of commitments which are contingent upon the borrower achieving certain coverage ratios.